-Certificate No. 1760(2)/2546 2078(9)/2551 62-0394-1-04-1-0

-Date 26 December 2003 19 November 2008 22 April 2019

-1. Promotional privileges for Manufacture of Manufacture of Manufacture of

-alcohol ethanol (99.5%) alcohol

-2. Significant privileges

-2.1 Exemption from corporate income tax on 8 years 8 years 3 years or not

-income derived from the promoted (expired) (wi ll expire on exceed 50 percent

-operations (commencing from the date of 1 April 2020) of the investment

-earning operating income) and exemption (will expire on

-from income tax on dividend paid from the 17 March 2022)

-income of the promoted operations

-throughout the period in which the

-corporate income tax is exempted.

-2.2 Allowance to carry-forward the annual 5 years 5 years 5 years

-loss from promoted operations incurred

-during the corporate income tax

-exemption period to offset with net income

-incurred thereafter (after exemption period

-in 2.1).

-2.3 Exemption from import duty on raw and 1 year 1 year -

-essential materials or products used for

-manufacture for export commencing from

-the first import date.

-3. Date of first earning operating income 31 January 2005 2 April 2012 18 March 2019
+Certificate No. 2078(9)/2551 62-0394-1-04-1-0 Date 19 November 2008 22 April 2019 1.
+Promotional privileges for Manufacture of Manufacture of ethanol (99.5%) alcohol 2.
+Significant privileges 2.1 Exemption from corporate income tax on income 8 years 3 years or not derived from the promoted operations (commencing (expired on exceed 50 percent from the date of earning operating income) and 1 April 2020) of the investment exemption from income tax on dividend paid from the (will expire on income of the promoted operations throughout the 22 April 2022) period in which the corporate income tax is exempted.
+2.2 Allowance to carry-forward the annual loss from 5 years 5 years promoted operations incurred during the corporate income tax exemption period to offset with net income incurred thereafter (after exemption period in 2.1).
+2.3 Exemption from import duty on raw and essential 1 year - materials or products used for manufacture for export commencing from the first import date.
+3. Date of first earning operating income 2 April 2012 23 April 2019